Skip to content

 The Advanced tab in the agent creation wizard provides fine-tuning options.
 Most users can skip these - the defaults work well for typical use cases.

-The Provider determines which AI backend powers the agent:
+The Adapter determines which AI backend powers the agent:

 claude-codeClaude models via Claude Code CLI